rolandaayo/oxytoxin-backend/README_AUTO_LOGOUT.md

 ## How It Works

-1. **Activity Tracking**: Every API request updates the user's `lastActivity` timestamp
+1. **Smart Activity Tracking**: Only meaningful user interactions update the `lastActivity` timestamp (not background requests)
 2. **Timeout Checking**: When a user makes a request, the system checks if they've been inactive for too long
-3. **Automatic Logout**: If inactive for longer than the configured timeout, the user is automatically logged out
+3. **Automatic Logout**: If inactive for longer than 20 minutes, the user is automatically logged out
 4. **Session Cleanup**: Admin can manually clean up expired sessions

+**Important**: Users are only logged out when they're truly inactive (like when they minimize the browser for 20+ minutes), not when they're actively using the app.

+### What Counts as "Activity"

+The system only updates the activity timestamp for meaningful user interactions:

+**Meaningful Activities (Updates Activity):**

+- Updating profile information
+- Changing password
+- Uploading profile picture
+- Adding/removing items from cart
+- Placing orders
+- Viewing user-specific data (profile, cart, orders)
+- Admin operations (managing products, users, orders)

+**Background Activities (Does NOT Update Activity):**

+- Automatic API health checks
+- Background data fetching
+- System monitoring requests
+- Non-user-specific data requests

+This ensures users are only logged out when they're truly away from the application, not when they're actively browsing or using it.

 ## Configuration